maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

         If the animation actor WM-counterpart is not ready, the show message will be queued until the WM is ready for it.

-        :param parent: A :class:`GtkWindow` that the actor will be parented to.
+        :param parent: A :class:`gtk.Window` that the actor will be parented to.

         .. versionadded 2.2